Graph

 edges Get all edges, consisting of the the source vertex, target vertex, whether the edge is directed, and the data.

-is_isomorphic Return true iff the graph is isomorphic to other.
+is_isomorphic Check if the graph is isomorphic to another graph.

 node Get the idxth node, consisting of the edge indices and the data.